tigerlinux/tigerlinux-extra-recipes/recipes/misc/app-automated-installers/nextcloud/README.md

 - SSH (22 tcp).
 - Nextcloud will expose ports 80 tcp (http) and 443 tcp (https).
-- Minio will expose port 8080 tcp.
+- Minio will expose port 8080 tcp trough nginx.

 ## What the script does ?: